Guide To The Six Peaks Challenge

 3. Carrauntoohil – County Kerry, Ireland

 This is Ireland’s tallest mountain and it stands at 1038m.
 In total, the hike takes about six to eight hours and this is entirely dependent on the route that you take.
 The most popular trail is the Devil’s Ladder.
 However, it has become increasingly dangerous over the years due to overuse by hikers.
+Its a circular loop and is roughly 7.9 miles in length.
+It is a very popular hiking trail.

 Essentially, the trail has a portion over a deep gully and this gully has become dangerous as the rock there is now loose and slippery.